hlefebvr/idol/docs/tutorials/bilevel-optimization/modeling/optimistic.rst

 ----------------------------------

 To describe the lower-level problem, we need to specify which variables and constraints are part of the lower-level problem.
-This done by creating an object of type :code:`Bilevel::Description` and calling the methods :code:`set_follower_var` and :code:`set_follower_ctr`.
+This done by creating an object of type :code:`Bilevel::LowerLevelDescription` and calling the methods :code:`set_follower_var` and :code:`set_follower_ctr`.

 .. code::

-    Bilevel::Description description(env);
+    Bilevel::LowerLevelDescription description(env);
     description.set_follower_var(y);
     description.set_follower_ctr(follower_c1);
     description.set_follower_ctr(follower_c2);